ThomWright/di-hard/README.md

 Components are the individual pieces of your application.
 They can be functions, objects, classes, strings... whatever you want.

-An example of a component with two dependencies.
+Below is an example of a component with two dependencies.
 Here, we have a factory function, which takes an object with named dependencies, and returns an instance of the component (in this case, an object).

 Notice that there is no direct dependency on the DI library here.
 The only requirement is that factory functions take their dependencies as named arguments (an object).
 This makes the code portable, easy to test, and possible to wire together manually.